TheFifthRider/simply-roleplaying-webapp/docs/running_the_game/enemies_and_obstacles.md

     <i class="fa-solid fa-person-walking"></i> <i class="ra ra-crossed-swords"></i> <i class="ra ra-crossed-swords"></i> **Feral Lunge**: Move 5 spaces, then make two 9d12 attacks against all targets within close range.

+### Squads of enemies

+If the players are outnumbered by low-level enemies but you don't want the strength in numbers to feel too overwhelming, try marking a group of those enemies as a squad!
+Squads are simply a set of enemies that will always pass their action to another enemy in their "squad" until none are available.
+This helps your players (and you!) so the turn can be passed to "the bandits" instead of needing to specify which specific bandit they're referring to.

 ## Obstacles

 Obstacles are like enemies, but even simpler.
 Usually they can perform one or two basic actions, and often in response to players doing something.
 Unlike enemies you usually can't just hit obstacles until they are defeated, so they'll have some other condition for defeating them.